The Single Factor

 The Single Factor, released in 1982, is the ninth studio album by English progressive rock band Camel.
 The album was essentially a contractual obligation album, created under pressure from Decca Records to produce a hit single, and the "made-to-order" nature of its composition resulted in a selection of songs described as "odd" on the band's official website.
 Unlike previous Camel albums, The Single Factor consists exclusively of shorter compositions around 3 to 5 minutes in length.

 Guitarist Andrew Latimer was the only original member remaining, although original keyboardist Peter Bardens returned for a guest appearance on 'Sasquatch'.
 According to the liner notes, original drummer Andy Ward, who had appeared in all previous Camel albums, was now absent "following a serious injury to his hand".
 In reality the injury was self-inflicted, and years later it was revealed that he was forced to retire due to mental health problems.

 The album was reissued on 8 September 2009 by Esoteric Recordings with a bonus version of "You Are the One".

 Background and recording

-Anthony Phillips is featured on the album, playing guitar, organ and synthesizer.
+Anthony Phillips, an original member of Genesis, is featured on the album, playing guitar, organ and synthesizer.
 According to Phillips, a song "with big Genesis-sounding, slightly choral keyboard phrases with super soaring guitar over it" was also recorded for the album, but the band decided to leave it off "because it didn't have 'the Single Factor'."